amandakoka/autismawareness/README.md

 ### Content and Media
 1. All images came from [freepik by vectorjuice](https://www.freepik.com/author/vectorjuice)
 2. The video used in the webiste is from [youtube by the national autistic society](https://www.youtube.com/watch?v=Lk4qs8jGN4U)
-3. Information and facts on home page used from [here](https://www.autism.org.uk/advice-and-guidance/what-is-autism)
+3. Information and facts on home page used from [the national autistic society website](https://www.autism.org.uk/advice-and-guidance/what-is-autism)
-4. Information and facts on signs page used from[here](https://www.nhs.uk/conditions/autism/signs)
+4. Information and facts on signs page used from[ the NHS website](https://www.nhs.uk/conditions/autism/signs)
-5. Information and facts on autism in girls section from[here](https://childmind.org/article/autistic-girls-overlooked-undiagnosed-autism/)
+5. Information and facts on autism in girls section from[ childmind institute](https://childmind.org/article/autistic-girls-overlooked-undiagnosed-autism/)

 ### Code
 1. CSS code for footer used from code institutes love running project and edited for my website.
-2. CSS code for contact page form was taken from this [website](https://stjepanmesaros.github.io/portfolio-project-one-anxiety/contact.html) and edited to fit my websites needs.
+2. CSS code for contact page form was taken from this [anxiety disorder website](https://stjepanmesaros.github.io/portfolio-project-one-anxiety/contact.html) and edited to fit my websites needs.
 3. W3Schools being resource for information if needed.

 ### Acknowledgements